How to Do Technical SEO for Ecommerce Websites: 12 Tips

 6. Handle Soft 404s and Stock Level Management

 Ecommerce websites often face issues with products going out of stock or specific web pages going missing.
-Dealing with them correctly helps you keep traffic through and users happy
+Dealing with them correctly helps you keep traffic flowing and users happy

 • Fix Soft 404s: A soft 404 is when a page doesn’t exist but isn’t returning the appropriate HTTP status code.
 For instance, remove a product and redirect the URL to a category or comparable product.

-• Manage Out-of-Stock Items: If the products are out of stock temporarily, do not take the page down but leave a message on when the product will be available again.
-For products that are removed permanently, you can use a 301 redirect to a related product to keep the link equity and point the users to other options.
+• Manage Out-of-Stock Items: If products are temporarily out of stock, do not take the page down; leave a message indicating when the product will be available again.
+For permanently removed products, use a 301 redirect to a related product to preserve link equity and point users to other options.

 7. Use Proper Canonical Tags